Archive

 While the pork was succulent, it was bland!
 Nary a Scotch Bonnet in sight!

 Who ever said jerk should be this bland?
-By definition, jerk, The Real Jerk, must have a reasonable amount of Scotch Bonnet.
+By definition, jerk, The Real Jerk, must have a reasonable amount of the fiery Scotch Bonnet pepper.

 Jerk has been a part of my life since childhood.
 As a little girl, I remember a man (known only as “The Jerk Man”), who would ride around our district usually on a Saturday evening selling jerk pork – it was only pork then – from a pan that was attached to the handlebars of his bicycle.
 The pork was suspended on a mesh layer over pimento coals in a tray just below.
 We could smell it way before The Jerk Man arrived at our gate.